amroghoneim/Getting-to-Philosophy/README.md

 # Getting-to-Philosophy
-simple implementation of getting to philosophy problem using python
+Implementation of getting to philosophy problem using python

 The user is required to enter the wikipedia link as an input to the program.